 In June 2015, the Company established an "at the market" ("ATM") program through which it may offer and sell up to \$25.0 million of its common stock from time to time, at Bio-Path's discretion, through an investment banking firm, acting as sales agent.
 Sales of Bio-Path common stock under the ATM program will be made directly on or through the NASDAQ Capital Market, among other methods.
-As of March 31, 2016, the Company has not offered or sold any shares of its common stock under the ATM program.
+Pursuant to the Securities Purchase Agreement (as defined below), the Company is subject to certain restrictions on its ability to offer and sell shares of common stock under the ATM program.
+As of June 30, 2016, the Company has not offered or sold any shares of its common stock under the ATM program.

-As of March 31, 2016, Bio-Path had \$6.5 million in cash on hand.
+As of June 30, 2016, Bio-Path had \$4.2 million in cash on hand.